terra-hq/wysiwyg/README.md

 ## Installation

-1. Download the ZIP File
+1. Download the TGZ File
 2. Add the File to the Root of Your Project
 3. Install the File using npm